 Posted on May 7, 2015 by PLT Staff

-Paper presented by J Kameron Carter during meeting one of the Lived Theology and Race Workgroup in in Charlottesville, Virginia.
-Carter unpacks Albert J. Raboteau’s 1978 book Slave Religion: The “Invisible Institution” in the Antebellum South in an attempt to explore the theological questions raised by this work.
-In particular, Cater analyzes Raboteau’s theological use of history and his discussion of inherent biases found in future attempts at the theological investigation of Afro-Christianity.
+Paper presented by J. Kameron Carter during meeting one of the Lived Theology and Race Workgroup in Charlottesville, Virginia.
+Carter, a religious studies professor at Indiana University, Bloomington, unpacks Albert J. Raboteau’s 1978 book Slave Religion: The “Invisible Institution” in the Antebellum South in an attempt to explore the theological questions raised by this work.
+In particular, Carter analyzes Raboteau’s theological use of history and his discussion of inherent biases found in future attempts at the theological investigation of Afro-Christianity.

 - Paper Information